forcedotcom/sfdx-scanner/messages/run-common.md

 # flags.categorySummary

-one or more categories of rules to run

-# flags.categoryDescription

 One or more categories of rules to run.
 Specify multiple values as a comma-separated list.

 # flags.formatSummary

-specify results output format

-# flags.formatDescription

-Specifies the output format for results written directly to the console.
+Specify results the output format for results written directly to the console.

 # flags.normalizesevSummary

-return normalized severity 1 (high), 2 (moderate), and 3 (low), and the engine-specific severity

-# flags.normalizesevDescription

-Returns normalized severity 1 (high), 2 (moderate), and 3 (low), and the engine-specific severity.
+Normalized severity 1 (high), 2 (moderate), and 3 (low), and the engine-specific severity.
 For the html option, the normalized severity is displayed instead of the engine severity.

 # flags.outfileSummary

-write output to a file
+Output written to a file

-# flags.outfileDescription

-Writes output to a file.

 # flags.projectdirSummary

-root directory of project
+The relative or absolute root project directories used to set the context for Graph Engine's analysis.

 # flags.projectdirDescription

-Provides the relative or absolute root project directories used to set the context for Graph Engine's analysis.
 Specify multiple values as a comma-separated list.
 Each project directory must be a path, not a glob.
 If --projectdir isn’t specified, a default value is calculated.
 The default value is a directory that contains all the target files.

 # flags.sevthresholdSummary

-throw an error when a violation threshold is reached, the --normalize-severity is invoked, and severity levels are reset to the baseline

-# flags.sevthresholdDescription

-Throws an error when violations are found with equal or greater severity than the provided value.
+An error when violations are found with equal or greater severity than the provided value.
 Values are 1 (high), 2 (moderate), and 3 (low).
 Exit code is the most severe violation.
 Using this flag also invokes the --normalize-severity flag.

 # internal.outfileMustBeValid